sonos/torch-to-nnef/docs/tutos/1_getting_started.md

     1. :material-image: How to export an image model with `torch_to_nnef`
     2. :material-toolbox: The basic commands to check your model is correct within tract
     3. :fontawesome-brands-python: How to create a minimal Python program that perform inference with tract
-    4. :fontawesome-brands-rust: (optional) How to create a minimal rust binary that perform inference from the cli with tract
+    4. :fontawesome-brands-rust: (Bonus) How to create a minimal rust binary that perform inference from the cli with tract

 !!! example "Prerequisite"